eirslett/frontend-maven-plugin/README.md

 You can use Nexus repository Manager to proxy npm registries.
 See https://help.sonatype.com/display/NXRM3/Npm+Registry

+To skip the install-node-and-npm goal, use the `-Dskip.installnodenpm` flag.

 **Notice:** _Remember to gitignore the `node` folder, unless you actually want to commit it._

 ### Installing node and yarn